 Freight Academy 2017

 The next offering of the highly acclaimed Freight Academy will be held April 30-May 5, 2017 in New Brunswick, NJ.
-Nomination forms are due January 25, 2017.
+Nominations are now closed for the 2017 program.
 More information can be found at the Freight Academy website at www.freightacademy.org.
-For more specific questions, contact Freight Academy program manager, Marygrace Parker at email@example.com.
+For more specific questions, contact Freight Academy program manager, Marygrace Parker at firstname.lastname@example.org.

 StrongPorts and Marine Highways White Board Animation Videos